Rcmaveric/Reloading-Press-Monitor/README.md

     -3_1_Class_TK_Gui: I converted the old tkinter into a class basesd writing style.
 I was hoping to add better readability.
 Adding funtionality its proving to be hard.
         Functionality is as follows:
             The forms works.
 You can clear and save reloading log into csv.
 App has its own log which you can copy and paste out of.
-            You may also use the file, copy selection to copy your data to clip boards and the simply paste int your own excel or open office file.
+            You may also use the file, copy selection to copy your data to clip board and the simply paste into your own excel or open office file.
-            - The recipe editor works and updates the pet loads drop down.
+            - The recipe editor works and updates the pet loads combo box.
 You can edit your pet loads file your self with your favorite excel eqavalent program.
 You must save as CSV file format though.
 Onboard editor works 4.0 though.
             - Both camera buttons work.
 You must verify your cam buttons device numbers.
 Plug two usb cams in and see what they are.
 Then manually input those numbers.
 Current defaults are 0 and 1.
 Thats what mine are.
             -I have not written user manual yet.
 The file and functionality is there for when I get everything done.
 This will be the last thing I do.
             -Current GPIO functionality: Counters work and export correctly.
 Motors vibrate correctly.
-Low primer warning works now with timing function.
-So warning gets set if no primers seen for .3 seconds.
-Clicking the Low Primer alert silences alarm and removes red alert.
+Low primer warning works now with timing function, so warning gets set if no primers seen for .3 seconds.
+Clicking the Low Primer alert silences alarm and removes red alert chicklit.
-            -Inwork Functionality: Case Feeder, Bullet Feeder, Jam and bullet present alerts and afunctionality.
+            -Inwork Functionality: Case Feeder, Bullet Feeder, Jam and bullet present alerts and functionality.
     -3_2_Relaoding_Log: This is where the form is logged.
 Removed count entry and count is now pulled from the count box.
     -3_3_Cartridge_Recipe: This is just an example I created of the recipe data base the user can define and call in to prefill entry widgets.
+    This is the file that gets edited when you remove and add pet loads.
+Also the file you can manually edit if you so choose.
     -TK_Cam.py: An example to use for later so i can create tkinter cam frames.
 Lets you veiw one webcam currently.
     -View_2.py: Lets you view two webcams at once via OpenCV.
 You may need to check the labeling of your capture device.
 I use VLC to see which capture device is which.
 This is if you just want to see two webcams at once.
 Requires OpenCV to be installed.